The Bell Shakuhachi

 european-shakuhachi-newsletter-ess-bell-shakuhachi

-It all began with me copying bamboo Jinashi shakuhachi back in 2007.
-Back then, I copied the bore of a Jinashi shakuhachi and cast it into another piece of bamboo, becoming the first person in the world to ever do so.
+Composites and flutes are among the most ancient works of humanity—my Bell Shakuhachi marry these venerable creations.
+It all began with my copying of a bamboo Jinashi shakuhachi bore and casting of it into another piece of bamboo, becoming the first person in the world to ever do so.
 From then to now, I utilize silicone molding which delivers fingerprint level detail that neither 3D printing nor CNC machining even come close to.
 After much hard work, in 2012 I finalized my first full copy, inside and out, of a Jinashi shakuhachi.

 Bell Shakuhachi go live!